Equinox (1970 film): Critical response and legacy

 In his review of the film, Bill Gibron from DVD Talk wrote, "In a strange way, Equinox is The Evil Dead with Ray Harryhausen substituting for Sam Raimi.
 There are so many obvious connections that you have to imagine Sam and his clan came across this version somewhere in the formation of their film and starting taking stylistic notes.
 While it can't compare with Deads decided darkness, Equinox manages to be an effective entertainment."

 Dave Sindelar from Fantastic Movie Musings and Ramblings gave the film a positive review, noting that "despite the obvious cheapness and the long shooting schedule which results in characters aging before your eyes", he felt the film was powerful and commended the film for its "compelling sense of Lovecraftian evil".
 Noel Murray from The A.V.
 Club rated the film a grade B, writing, "It's clear these guys had more ingenuity than resources, and watching Equinox is like a lesson in how to make something out of nothing."

 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade C, stating that the film was "noted only for its great special effects".
 Author and film critic Leonard Maltin gave the film 2 out of 4 stars, stating that the film "mixes movie clichés with good special effects".

-Due to the similarities in their plots, Equinox is believed to have inspired Evil Dead, though this has not been confirmed.
+Due to the similarities in their plots, Equinox is believed to have inspired The Evil Dead, though this has not been confirmed.

 In an article for the Criterion Collection, Brock DeShane quotes Tom Sullivan, special effects and makeup artist for the Evil Dead movies, about seeing the film.